 The lightness of Calder's pieces, whose moving planes and lines evoke volume without mass, tends to be associated with playfulness and games.
 The first presentation focuses on a different aspect that is essentially linked with the kinetic motion of the works.
 This is the experience of time, which each viewer of a mobile can make individually and in the context of his or her own present life.

 Calder's works were regularly on view at Ernst Beyeler's gallery from the late 1950s onwards.
 In 1972, the gallery presented "Calder, Miró", and in 2004, the two artists were on view in a compre-hensive show at the Fondation Beyeler.
-The Beyeler Collection includes two large-scale Calders: Otto's Mobile, 1952, and the sculpture The Tree, 1966, in the museum park (in maintenance until autumn 2012).
+The Beyeler Collection includes two large-scale Calders: Otto's Mobile, 1952, and the sculpture The Tree, 1966, in the museum park.

 The "Calder Gallery" will be reinstalled at regular intervals at the Fondation Beyeler.
 The first presentation is curated by Theodora Vischer, Senior Curator.